emdap/Creating-Image-Compositions/README.md

-# Creating-Image-Compositions
+# Triangulation Matting
-Using a photo of the same object in the foreground of two different backgrounds, the foreground object is extractable and can be placed on a new background.
+Using the triangulation matting technique and taking a photo of the same object in the foreground of two different backgrounds, the foreground object can be extracted and placed on a new background.